freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-190-maximising-a-weighted-product/index.md

 ---
-title: Problem 190: Maximising a weighted product
+title: Maximising a weighted product
 ---
 ## Problem 190: Maximising a weighted product